-Write your stay at home mom resume in 3 blocks: a 3 line summary that names the gap in 1 honest sentence, a Recent Experience block for freelance, volunteer, and certification work from the gap, and a Prior Professional Experience block with your pre-gap roles.
-Skip the functional format.
-Never list "stay at home mom" as a job title.
-Name the gap once, then move on.
+Yes, you can put "stay at home mom" on your resume, but frame it as a career break, not a job title.
+Write the resume in 3 blocks: a 3 line summary that names the gap in 1 honest sentence, a Recent Experience block for the freelance, volunteer, and certification work you did during the gap, and a Prior Professional Experience block with your pre-gap roles.
+Use the chronological format, not functional.
+Name the gap once in the summary, then move on.

 Skip to the 3-block format (no signup needed).